Last Updated on January 13, 2022

-You create ads that bring you tons of wallet-out buyers to your online store.
+Create ads that bring buyers to your online store.

-It’s only when you actually start that you discover how hard it actually is to generate profits with Google Ads.
+But it’s only when you start that you discover how hard it actually is to generate profits with Google Ads.

 To get good results from Google Ads you need to start with your strategy: who are your customers and how are you going to reach them.

 In this article, I’ll show you how to think more strategically about Google Ads.
-More specifically how you can use the different types of advertising on the Google Ads platform in a killer mix.
+More specifically how you can use the different types of advertising on the Google Ads platform to win for YOUR business.

-On Google Ads, knowing where to play means figuring out which campaign types you’ll be using.
+Google Ads is a big platform.
+So knowing where to play means figuring out which campaign types you’ll be using.

 There are four main campaign types: Search, Shopping, Display & Video campaigns.

-Many people often have a preference for one over the other.
-Maybe they’ve used it before or they find that one delivers cheaper clicks.
+Most people have a preference for one over the other.
+Maybe they’ve used it before or they find that one delivers better results.

-But that’s the wrong way to go about it.
+While it’s good to use any skills that you have acquired before, but it might not be the best place to start.
 Each of the campaign types can work for your business if you approach them the right way.

-That’s because all these campaigns reach buyers are different stages of the funnel.
+That’s because all these campaigns can reach buyers at different stages of the funnel.